Measure and Improve Robustness in NLP Models: A Survey

 \paragraph{Support vs. Density Difference of the Data Distributions} Another difference is more likely seen in the discussion of the domain adaptation of vision and NLP study.
-In vision study, although the images from training distribution and test distribution can be sufficiently different, the train and test distributions mostly share the same support (the pixels are always sample from a 0-255 integer space), although the density of these distributions can be very different (photos vs. sketches).
-On the other hand, domain adaptation of NLP sometimes studies the regime where the supports of the data differ (\textit{e.g.}, the vocabularies can be significantly different in cross-lingual study \cite{abad2020cross, zhang2020unsupervised}).
+In vision study, although the images from training distribution and test distribution can be sufficiently different, the train and test distributions mostly share the same support (the pixels are always sampled from a 0-255 integer space), although the density of these distributions can be very different (e.g., photos vs. sketches).
+On the other hand, domain adaptation of NLP sometimes studies the regime where the supports of the data differ, e.g., the vocabularies can be significantly different in cross-lingual studies \cite{abad2020cross, zhang2020unsupervised}.

 \paragraph{A Common Theme} Despite the disparities between vision and NLP, the common theme of pushing the model to generalize from $\mathcal{D}$ to $\mathcal{D}'$ preserves.
 The practical difference between $\mathcal{D}$ and $\mathcal{D}'$ is more than often defined by the human's understanding of the data, and can differ in vision and NLP as humans perceive and process images and texts in subtly different ways, which creates both opportunities for learning and barriers for direct transfer.
 Certain lines of research try to bridge the learning in the vision domain to the embedding space in the NLP domain, while other lines of research create more interpretable attacks in the discrete text space (see Table~\ref{tab:adversarial} for these two lines of work).
 How those two lines of research transfer to each other, or complement each other, is not fully explored and calls for additional research.